aslonv/Distributed-Task-Scheduler/README.md

-# Advanced Distributed Task Scheduler

-This project is a scalable and secure task scheduling system built with FastAPI, Celery, Redis, Docker, Kubernetes, Prometheus, Grafana, Apache Kafka, and OAuth2/JWT.

 # Distributed Task Scheduler

-This project implements a simple distributed task scheduler using FastAPI.
+This project implements a distributed task scheduler using FastAPI.
 It provides an API for user authentication, task creation, and task status retrieval.

+Along the course, as part of personal research and learning journey, I will technically advance the project.

 ## File Structure